denis256/ngx_openresty/README.markdown

 Name
 ====

-ngx_openresty - Turning Nginx into a Full-Fledged Scriptable Web Platform
+OpenResty - Turning Nginx into a Full-Fledged Scriptable Web Platform

 Table of Contents
 =================